Exit Site

 Intended Audience: Middle school students

-Description: In order to create happier, healthier relationships and prevent violence, we need to expand our knowledge of consent.
-Students will have a deeper understanding of consent and its characteristics.
-Turning Point staff will introduce sexual harassment and its forms.
+Description: To create happier, healthier relationships and prevent violence, we need to expand our knowledge of consent.
+Students will develop a deeper understanding of consent and its characteristics.
+Turning Point staff will introduce sexual harassment for middle schoolers, and both sexual harassment and assault for high schoolers.
 Students will learn how to provide support and be active bystanders.
-Turning Point staff will inform students of their options and explain what to do if they’re being harassed.
+Turning Point staff will inform students of options and what to do if they, or someone they know, is experiencing this.

 Duration: 45 minutes (2 – day)

-Description: Traditional binary gender roles normalize violence and contribute to an unequal balance of power.
-Turning Point staff will provide examples from the media to educate students on the impact media sends about gender roles and how this relates to domestic and sexual violence.
-Participants will become more aware of the role they play in combatting these messages.
+Description: The way in which we are socialized can normalize violence and contribute to an unequal balance of power in society.
+Turning Point staff will provide examples from the media to educate students on the impact the media has on messages about social expectations and how this relates to domestic violence, sexual violence, and human trafficking.
+Participants will learn how to be media literate, and therefore more aware of the role they play in combatting messages that contribute to violence.

 Healthy Relationships